minwedar/handbrake-video-batch/README.md

 # handbrake-video-batch
 Systematically loop through a file list and use Handbrake and exiftool to re-render video files.

 I wrote this script because I wanted an easy way to grab a list of video files and rerender it using my favorite video render app Handbrake.
+This works great to get all those home videos from all those cameras you've had over the pass and get them into something usable like an Apple TV format.
 I prefered making the list of files for this script manual rather than doing it in the script because I often wanted to review the list before lengthy render started.

 This script requires two pieces of free software: Handbrake and exiftool
 Handbrake: https://handbrake.fr